|Home Flowers Vegetables Herbs Bulbs Fruit Organic Trees 'n Shrubs How to Grow Plant Problems Houseplants|

 How to Grow Tomatillo Plants

 Tomatillos are members of the nightshade family, and are closely related to tomatoes.
 The plant and leaves look like a tomato plant.
 So, it won'y surprise you to know that they are grown like a tomato.
-Thanks to the growing popularity of Tex-Mex cooking, Tomatillos, more gardeners are adding a few Tomatillo plants to their gardens.
+Thanks to the growing popularity of Tex-Mex cooking, more gardeners are adding a few Tomatillo plants to their gardens.
 It is a must have for your homemade Mexican salsa.

 Other Names: Tomatillos are also called Toma Verde and Ground Cherries